AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Concepts/Tenant_Management_Concepts.md

 OCS provides two built-in roles:

-- Tenant member &#150; Assigned to every user and client credentials client.
+- Account member &#150; Assigned to every user and client credentials client.
 Users and clients assigned this role can access objects or information of which they are the owner.
-- Tenant administrator &#150; Role with the highest privileges, the tenant Administrator can create and delete users, clients, and secrets.
+- Account administrator &#150; Role with the highest privileges, the tenant Administrator can create and delete users, clients, and secrets.